wecodemore/wpstarter/docs/02-Environment-Variables.md

 ## Environment variables and WordPress

-Even if WP Starter loads env vars (no matter id from file or from actual environment) WordPress still needs PHP constants to be set with configuration to work properly.
+Even if WP Starter loads env vars (no matter if from file or from actual environment) WordPress still needs PHP constants to be set with configuration to work properly.

-WP Starter generates  `wp-config.php` that reads env variables and declare constants "on the fly" when a env var matching a WP configuration constant is found.
+WP Starter generates a  `wp-config.php` file that reads env variables and declare PHP constants "on the fly" when an env var matching a WP configuration constant is found.

-For example by having an env file like the following:
+For example, by having an env file like the following:

 ```shell
 DB_NAME=mydb